 - 1. Fulfillment of degree requirements - 2.
-Passing score on the Oklahoma General Education Test (OGET) - 3.
-3.0 cumulative GPA - 4.
-B- or better in all professional education courses - 5.
+B- or better in all professional education courses - 3.
 Pass the Oklahoma Reading Test (elementary education majors only)

 4x12 Elementary Education Requirement

 The State of Oklahoma requires elementary education majors earn 12 hours of credit in four subject areas: Language Arts, Mathematics, Science and Social Studies - called the 4x12.
 OKWU has designated the following courses to meet the 4x12 requirement: